 I was born in Chicago, Illinois on July 3, 1957 in a hospital called “Lying-In” which was exactly what my mother was doing on that day when I came into the world.
 My father was pacing around the waiting room with the other fathers-to-be – that’s what dads did in those days.
 When the nurse told him he had a new baby girl, he passed out pink chocolate cigars to everyone.

 My father is Jewish and my mother is black.
 He is good at math and loves to tell silly jokes.
 She is a poet and his jokes go right over her head.
-They have been married for sixty-three years.
+They have been married nearly seventy years.

 In my family, “Girls Rule!”
 I have three sisters and no brothers.
 I have three daughters and no sons.

 One thing I remember about school when I was little: girls had to wear dresses to school every day.
 But in seventh grade, my friends and I got signatures on a petition and presented it to the principal, calling for girls to be allowed to wear pants.
 It worked!
 We felt very powerful.